What is a Consent Management Platform (CPM)?

-It enables you to gain insight into the personal data lifecycle from the moment of opt-in to the data removal enabling you to track, monitor, and respond to the data subject’s request and consent preferences.
+It enables you to gain insight into the personal data lifecycle from the moment of opt-in to the data removal, allowing you to track, monitor, and respond to the data subject’s request and consent preferences.

-CMP will also provide a clear view of activities so you can demonstrate compliance for any data subject on any level at any time.
+CMP will also provide a clear view of activities so that you can demonstrate compliance for any data subject, on any level, at any time.

 Consent management design

 Consent management design needs to include consent collection, a consent management engine, and data processing.

-In today’s world of omnichannel marketing, we often collect consents through multiple customer-facing channels, including websites, mobile apps, user profiles, contact centers, and points of sale.
+In today’s world of omnichannel marketing, we often collect consent through multiple customer-facing channels, including websites, mobile apps, user profiles, contact centers, and points of sale.

 Consent management design should include all customer-facing channels to ensure that the processing of personal data is always in line with the data subject’s preferences.
 They are called consent collection points.

-Once consents are collected, they should be stored in a central consent repository.
-Consent repository should be designed as a secure database and a single source of truth for all data processing based on data subject consent.
+Once consent is collected, it should be stored in a central consent repository.
+The consent repository should be designed as a secure database and a single source of truth for all data processing based on data subject consent.

 The consent management engine identifies data subjects and harmonizes their consent preferences collected through any collection point.

 The central consent repository is sometimes called the records of consent.
 Marketing engines use the records of consent to ensure all marketing communication is in line with data subjects’ preferences.

 Marketing communication and analytics are the usual suspects and a straightforward example of data processing based on consent.
 The processing is lawful until data subjects withdraw consent (opt-out).